Contents

 Key specifications

-There are four different monoculars in the Sionyx Aurora range: the original which we have covered above, plus the Sport, Black, and Pro.
+There are three different monoculars in the Sionyx Aurora range: the Black which we have covered above, plus the Original Aurora, and the Pro.
 The key differences are:

-- SiOnyx Aurora Black: The Black is the same as the regular Aurora above minus the built-in compass and GPS.
+• SiOnyx Aurora: The same as the Aurora Black above but with a built-in compass and GPS.

-- SiOnyx Aurora Pro: The Pro the premium model and has the most sensitive IR camera, however it is the most expensive.
+• SiOnyx Aurora Pro: The Pro is the premium model and has the most sensitive camera, however it is the most expensive.

 A monocular is essentially a small refractor telescope or half a set of binoculars, however you want to think about it.